nuts-foundation/nuts-specification/rfc/rfc011-verifiable-credential.md

 ### 3.2 Content-type

 All VCs MUST have a content-type equal to `application/vc+json` when published on the network.
-All issued VCs MUST contain the `https://nuts.nl/credentials/v1` context.
 VCs MAY NOT specify more than one additional type next to `VerifiableCredential`.

 ### 3.3 Updates